integrii/LightningPHP/README.md

 - Libraries ``$this->loadLibrary('')``
 - Configs ``$this->loadConfig('')`` and ``$this->getConfig('')``

 Each type of componet has its own directory at the application root.
-Learn more [on the wiki](https://github.com/integrii/LightningPHP/wiki/Command-List).
+Learn more [on the wiki](https://github.com/integrii/LightningPHP/wiki/Function-List).

 ## Get Started

 To get started using LightningPHP, download [the source for release 1](https://github.com/integrii/LightningPHP/archive/1.tar.gz) and unzip it to your PHP or HHVM web server webroot.
-When you start it up you will see a Welcoem to LightningPHP page that comes with a sample controller, model, view, config and library.
+When you start it up you will see a 'Welcome to LightningPHP' page that comes with a sample controller, model, view, config and library.
 Use these pages as templates to start coding your app!

 ## Example Application